 Title Is ‘self-care’ the future of medicine?
-Degree of recognition National Media name/outlet News GP Media type Web Country Australia Date 7/08/19 Description Proponents say it could help manage an ageing population struggling with chronic disease, but its effect on primary care is yet to be determined.
+Degree of recognition National Media name/outlet News GP Media type Web Country/Territory Australia Date 7/08/19 Description Proponents say it could help manage an ageing population struggling with chronic disease, but its effect on primary care is yet to be determined.

 Woman performing a home blood pressure test.

 Self-care could reduce some of the strain on Australia's healthcare system.